firoz-ahmad-likhon/airflow-example/README.md

 ## DEV SETUP
 1. Requirements
-    - python installed
-    - pre-commit installed
-    - ruff installed
-    - mypy installed
-    - pytest installed
+    - Docker installed
-    - great expectation installed
+    - Docker Compose installed

-## DEVELOPMENT
-1. Clone the repo.
+2. Clone the repo.
-2. rename `.env-example` to `.env`
+3. Rename `.env-example` to `.env`
-2. Change the value of variables in `.emv` according to your requirements.
+4. Change the value of variables in `.env` according to your requirements.
+5. Run `docker-compose up -d  --build` to start the airflow server.
-3. Browse: `http://localhost:8080` to access the airflow UI.
+6. Browse: `http://localhost:8080` to access the airflow UI.
 The credentials are `admin` and `admin`.

 ## Testing
 It is recommended to perform unit test before commiting the code.
 To run unit test, run the following command